jfields4733/Jordan/-5MuxOfMux/Lecture.md

 #### A LUT is a crippled Mux

 Transistors,  voltage controlled buffers, or NAND gates can be used to build an entire computer.
 So can a **Mux**. **Mux** stands for [multiplexer](https://en.wikipedia.org/wiki/Multiplexer).
 A multiplexer is like the parent selecting which kid gets to play with the toy while other kids wait.
 A LUT is like a **mux** with the kids desires (the truth table) frozen in time (lNIT)  and with the parent being the wires into the LUT; selecting the row of the truth table.
-A **Mux** lets wires from else where select a particular row in the truth table.
+A **Mux** lets an input wire form the response to a row in truth table to other wires selecting that row.

 #### Digital Design Goal: See the Control Path and Data Path

 Digital designers look at a circuit and first see wires.
 Then they identify the **control** wires or **data** wires.
 They trace the wires in their minds and the meaning of the information in them to create **paths**.
 The paths are called **control paths** and **data paths** through the circuit logic.

 A Mux select line is **control**led.
-The select line(s) select the ones and zeros of a single **data** wire.
+The select line(s) select the one or zero of a single **data** wire.
 There may be 64 **data** wires attached to a mux for the select lines to choose among.

 ![1548183810359](1548183810359.png)